henriiquematheus/supermarket-app-front/README.md

 # Supermarket Frontend

 This project was developed for a university class.
 The task was to create an app featuring a shopping cart, user account creation, and home page.
-The project is integrated with the backend, allowing users to create accounts, log in, and enabling supermarket staff to add, edit, or delete products.
+The project is integrated with the backend, allowing users to create accounts, log in, buy, add to cart,  and enabling supermarket staff to add, edit, or delete products.

 ## Key Learnings